nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 # Photography Examples

 ## Hotels and Resorts
 We worked with various hotels and resorts in USA and abroad.
-Here are some of our photography examples from Hotel Advenire by Marriott in Utah, Carmel Mission Inn, California, Yosemite View Lodge, California,  Hotel National, Zermatt, Switzerland, Hotel Schweizerhof, St. Mortiz, Switzerland, Deltapark Vitalresort, Thun, Switzerland, and Hotel Angelo Engel, Ortisei, Italy.
+Here are some of our photography examples from Hotel Advenire by Marriott in Utah, Casa Kimberly, Puerto Vallarta, Mexico, Carmel Mission Inn, California, Yosemite View Lodge, California,  Hotel National, Zermatt, Switzerland, Hotel Schweizerhof, St. Mortiz, Switzerland, Deltapark Vitalresort, Thun, Switzerland, and Hotel Angelo Engel, Ortisei, Italy.

 {% include gallery id="gallery_hotels" caption="" %}